 - SYS/BIOS.
 SYS/BIOS is a scalable real-time kernel.
 It is designed to be used by applications that require real-time scheduling and synchronization or real-time instrumentation.
 It provides preemptive multi-threading, hardware abstraction, real-time analysis, and configuration tools.
 SYS/BIOS is designed to minimize memory and CPU requirements on the target.
 The FatFs module used by several examples is part of SYS/BIOS. - IPC.
 This is a component containing packages that are designed to allow communication between processors in a multi-processor environment and communication to peripherals.
 This communication includes message passing, streams, and linked lists.
 These work transparently in both uni-processor and multiprocessor configurations. - MWare.
 The M3 portion of ControlSuite.
-It includes low level drivers and examples.1 - NDK.
-The Network Developer's Kit (NDK) is a platform for development and demonstration of network enabled applications on TI embedded processors, currently limited to the TMS320C6000 family and ARM processors. - StellarisWare.
-This software is an extensive suite of software designed to simplify and speed development of Stellaris-based microcontroller applications.
-This component is rebuilt to include only the portions required by TI-RTOS.1 - UIA.
+It includes low level drivers and examples. - NDK.
+The Network Developer's Kit (NDK) is a platform for development and demonstration of network enabled applications on TI embedded processors, currently limited to the TMS320C6000 family and ARM processors. - TivaWare.
+This software is an extensive suite of software designed to simplify and speed development of Tiva-based microcontroller applications.
+(TivaWare was previously called StellarisWare.)
+This component is rebuilt to include only the portions required by TI-RTOS. - UIA.
 The Unified Instrumentation Architecture provides target content that aids in the creation and gathering of instrumentation data (for example, Log data). - XDCtools.
 This component provides the underlying tooling for configuring and building SYS/BIOS, IPC, NDK, and UIA.
+TI-RTOS installs XDCtools only if the version needed by TI-RTOS has not already been installed as part of a CCS or SYS/BIOS installation.
+If TI-RTOS installs XDCtools, it places it in the top-level CCS directory (for example, c:\ti), not the TI-RTOS products directory.